astronomer/airflow-guides/guides/airflow-executors-explained.md

 If a worker node is ever down or goes offline, the CeleryExecutor quickly adapts and is able to assign that allocated task or tasks to another worker.

 If you're running native Airflow, adopting a CeleryExecutor means you'll have to set up an underlying database to support it (RabbitMQ/Redis).
-If you're running on Astronomer, the switch really just means your deployment will be a bit heavier on resources (and price) - and that you'll likely have to keep a closer eye on your workers.

 > Note: When running Celery on top of a managed Kubernetes service, if a node that contains an Celery Worker goes down, Kubernetes will reschedule the work.
 When the pod comes back up, it'll reconnect to [Redis](https://redis.io/) and continue processing tasks.

 **Worker Termination Grace Period**

-An Airflow deployment on Astronomer running with Celery Workers has a setting called "Worker Termination Grace Period" (otherwise known as the "Celery Flush Period") that helps minimize task disruption upon deployment by continuing to run tasks for an x number of minutes (configurable via the Astro UI) after you push up a deploy.
+An Airflow deployment on Astronomer Software running with Celery Workers has a setting called "Worker Termination Grace Period" (otherwise known as the "Celery Flush Period") that helps minimize task disruption upon deployment by continuing to run tasks for an x number of minutes after you push up a deploy.

 Conversely, under LocalExecutor, tasks will start immediately upon deployment regardless of whether or not tasks were mid-execution, which could be disruptive.